Meta Tag Generator:

 Is my data sent to a server?

 No. The Meta Tag Generator runs entirely in your browser using vanilla JavaScript.
 Your page titles, descriptions, and URLs are never uploaded, stored, or logged on any server.
 If you upload an image for preview, it stays in your browser memory and is never sent anywhere.
-You can verify this by opening your browser's Network tab in Developer Tools — you will see zero outgoing requests when you generate tags or preview results.
+You can verify this by opening your browser's Network tab in Developer Tools.
+You will see zero outgoing requests when you generate tags or preview results.